MAGALA-RICHARD/apsimNGpy/apsimNGpy/senstivity/Tutorial.rst

 influence of each input parameter by systematically varying inputs across the parameter space and analyzing the resulting model response.

-Ideally, the analysis could begin with the Morris method to screen out less influential factors, particularly when a large number of inputs are under consideration.
-However, even without this initial screening, the results are consistent across methods.

-In this case, both FAST and Sobol analyses indicate that yield is more sensitive to nitrogen fertilizer rate than to population density.

 .. code-block:: python

     si_fast = run_sensitivity(